BatedUrGonnaDie/salty_bot/README.md

 `!rank` will retrieve the accuracy, pp ranking, level, and username of the streamer.

 `!vote <vote_book> <your_vote>` will allow you to do much more than before.
 If you are mod or broadcaster you can use `createvote` or `removevote` as `<vote_book>`, which will create or remove the specified vote book respectively.
 For normal users you must put in both of these to enter your vote.  `!votes <optional vote_book>` will output all of the winning votes for each vote category you input.
 If category is specified it will only output the one supplied.

 You can now make custom commands.
 They must be one word commands and only have static text output.
+You may also use wildcards.  `$sender` and `$param` can be used and replaced with who sent the message and the first word after the command respectively.
 Currently the only way to add custom commands is to manually add them to the config file.
-Hopefully this will be changed in the future.

 Channel Owner Commands
 ======================
 `!blacklist` allows you to take away the ability for a user to use commands.
 Currently this will remove the ability to use the bot at all, so please be careful.

 `!whitelist` will removes user from the blacklist.

 `!review <type> <decision>` will allow you to review your quotes and puns through chat.
 Use `start` for `<decision>` and that will load them up into the dictionary.
 From there you can use `approve` or `reject` to decide if you like the text.
 Once you have finished reviewing, use `commit` to save the changes to the live file.

 `!restart` will attempt to restart the bot if it gets hung up.
 Note that this will not work if the bot throws an error due to the way Python works.
 Also note that this can break the bot in you channel if Twitch decides to reject the